-- 1. Portable heating appliance. - 2.
-Portable ventilation equipment. - 3.
-Portable cooling unit. - 4.
-Steam, hot or chilled water piping within any heating or cooling equipment regulated by this code. - 5.
-Replacement of any part which does not alter its approval or make it unsafe. - 6.
+- 1. Portable heating appliance.

+- 2. Portable ventilation equipment.

+- 3. Portable cooling unit.

+- 4. Steam, hot or chilled water piping within any heating or cooling equipment regulated by this code. - 5.
+Replacement of any part that does not alter its approval or make it unsafe. - 6.
 Portable evaporative cooler. - 7.
-Self-contained refrigeration system containing 10 pounds (4.54 kg) or less of refrigerant and actuated by motors of 1 horsepower (746 W) or less. - 8.
-The installation, replacement, removal or metering of any load management control device where installed by a utility service provider.
+Portable self-contained refrigeration system containing 10 pounds (5 kg) or less of refrigerant and actuated by motors of 1 horsepower (746 W) or less. - 8.
+The installation, replacement, removal or metering of any electrical load management control device where installed by a utility service provider.